astropy/astropy/docs/development/when_to_rebase.rst

 subjective, but would never apply for 5 or fewer commits even for a trivial change.
 Reviewers should use their discretion in suggesting to combine/squash commits.
 Be mindful of maintaining a welcoming environment and be helpful with advice, especially for new contributors.
+E.g., maintainers should avoid demanding a squash from a novice git user unfamiliar with rebasing (although they should feel free to  help the contributor, or implement a squash themselves if it is called for.)

 As an example, for a change affecting < 10 lines of source code and including a changelog entry, more than 5 commits would be excessive.
 For a larger pull